 Around 11 million abortions are carried out in India every year, and nearly 80,000 women die during the process, says a report from the Federation of Obstetrics and Gynecological Societies of India (FOGSI).

 95% of the women in Madhya Pradesh involved in commercial sex are there due to family traditions.
 So are 51.79% in Bihar.
-While 43% of the total women trafficked are minors, 44 percent of the women involved in the flesh trade are there due to poverty.
+43% of the women in the trade are minors, and 44% of them are there due to poverty.

-Of the total women who are into sex work in the country, 60% are from the lower and backward classes, which indicates the pathetic living conditions of these communities.
-In Madhya Pradesh, a political bastion of Hindu right wing parties, 96.7% of women sex workers are from Scheduled Castes and Scheduled Tribes.
+Of the total women who are involved in sex work in the country, 60% are from the lower and backward classes, which indicates the pathetic living conditions of these communities.
+In Madhya Pradesh, a political bastion of rightwing Hindu parties, 96.7% of women sex workers are from Scheduled Castes and Scheduled Tribes.

 India has 4 million prostitutes nationwide, and 60% of the prostitutes are from the Scheduled Castes and Tribes or other backward castes.
 UNAIDS says over 38% of those living with HIV in India are women.